LP Wont quit

 WITH LARRY PITT

-Call Our Workers' Compensation Lawyers in Chester, PA
+Call Our Chester Workers' Comp Lawyers

-Here at Larry Pitt & Associates, our compassionate and experienced workers’ compensation attorneys in Chester, PA, represent injured workers and can help you and your family recover the benefits and obtain the compensation that you may be entitled to under the law.
+Here at Larry Pitt & Associates, our compassionate and experienced workers’ compensation attorneys represent injured workers and can help you and your family recover the benefits and obtain the compensation that you may be entitled to under the law.
 We will not let your claim get undervalued or unfairly denied.

 Pennsylvania Workers' Compensation Law

-Key aspects of Pennsylvania workers’ compensation law include:
+Key aspects of the law include:

 2. Work-Related Injuries and Illnesses: Workers’ comp law covers injuries and illnesses arising out of and during employment.
 This includes accidents, repetitive motion injuries, occupational diseases, and psychological conditions resulting from work-related factors.

-4. Benefits: Pennsylvania workers’ compensation provides various benefits to injured employees, including medical benefits, wage loss benefits, specific loss benefits for permanent impairments, vocational rehabilitation services, and death benefits for surviving dependents in fatal work accidents.
+4. Benefits: Pennsylvania workers’ compensation provides various benefits to injured employees, including medical benefits, wage-loss benefits, specific-loss benefits for permanent impairments, vocational rehabilitation services, and death benefits for surviving dependents in fatal work accidents.

 5. Claims Process: Injured employees must notify their employer of the injury or illness as soon as possible.
-Employers are then required to report the incident to their workers’ compensation insurance carrier.
+Employers are then required to report the incident to their insurance carrier.
 The injured worker must file a formal claim with the Pennsylvania Bureau of Workers’ Compensation within specific time limits.

-6. Dispute Resolution: Disputes over workers’ compensation claims, including denied claims or disputes regarding the extent of benefits, are typically resolved through the Pennsylvania workers’ compensation system.
+6. Dispute Resolution: Disputes over claims, including denied claims or disputes regarding the extent of benefits, are typically resolved through the Pennsylvania workers’ compensation system.
 This may involve mediation, hearings before a workers’ compensation judge, and, if necessary, appeals to the Workers’ Compensation Appeal Board and the courts.

 How Do I Know If Workers' Compensation Covers Me?